RickWong/react-isomorphic-starterkit/README.md

 ## Usage

-Run `npm run watch` in your terminal and play with `views/Main.jsx` to get a feel of the server-side rendering and client-side hot updates.
+Run `npm run watch` in your terminal and play with `views/Main.js` to get a feel of the server-side rendering and client-side hot updates.

 ## Community

 Let's start one together!
-After you ★Star this project, follow me [@Rygu](https://twitter.com/rygu) on Twitter.
+After you ★Star this project, follow [@Rygu](https://twitter.com/rygu) on Twitter.

 ## License